Jo-graves/TCEQ_TAMIS_reader/README.md

-# GeoTAM Reader
+# TAMIS Reader

 ## Purpose
-The GeoTAM reader converts raw measurement report files from the [Texas Air Monitoring Information System (TAMIS)](https://www17.tceq.texas.gov/tamis/index.cfm?fuseaction=home.welcome) into human-interpretable polars dataframes which can then be saved to csv and parquet (.gzip) formats. \
+The TAMIS reader converts raw measurement report files from the [Texas Air Monitoring Information System (TAMIS)](https://www17.tceq.texas.gov/tamis/index.cfm?fuseaction=home.welcome) into human-interpretable polars dataframes which can then be saved to csv and parquet (.gzip) formats. \
 \
 **Example**